mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 | `Single`                  | `SelectionSingleValue`                        |
 | `Multi`                   | `SelectionMultiValue`                         |

-for more information, see the [SelectionValue](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis/#selection-value) section of *Client APIs Available to Pluggable Widgets*.
+For more information, see the [SelectionValue](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis/#selection-value) section of *Client APIs Available to Pluggable Widgets*.

 #### 4.1.3 Studio Pro UI